 Peak 7374 sits at the head of Crooked Creek Canyon, a side canyon that comes up from Muldoon Canyon.
 It is the high point on a ridge that separates Crooked Canyon from Sharps Canyon.
-The easiest ascent route is via Sharps Canyon Road and the Southeast Ridge.
+The easiest ascent route is via Sharps Canyon Road and the southeast ridge.
 This area is a patchwork of BLM land, State of Idaho land, and private land.
 Consult the BLM Fairfield map to stay out of trouble.
 USGS Little Wood River Reservoir

 Southeast Ridge, Class 2

-From the junction of ID-75 and Pine Street in Bellevue, drive E on Pine Street (which becomes Muldoon Canyon Road) for 5.9 miles to an unsigned junction with Sharps Canyon Road, a BLM road.
+From the junction of ID-75 and Pine Street in Bellevue, drive east on Pine Street (which becomes Muldoon Canyon Road) for 5.9 miles to an unsigned junction with Sharps Canyon Road, a BLM road.
 Park near this junction in a pullout area (5,800 feet).

 This climb is the final leg of a ridge traverse from Bell Mountain to Peak 7374.
-From the 6,860-foot connecting saddle with Bell Mountain, leave the road and scramble N along a fence row up to Point 7265.
+From the 6,860-foot connecting saddle with Bell Mountain, leave the road and scramble north along a fence row up to Point 7265.
 The terrain here is open and is not too bad.
-Descend NNW from Point 7265 to reach a very narrow section of ridge.
+Descend north-northwest from Point 7265 to reach a very narrow section of ridge.
 Side-hilling here is brutal, so stay on the ridge crest and work your way through the rocky outcrops/towers on the ridge (Class 2+).